haruki-nikaidou/b-blog/src/content/blog/light-novel-review-site.md

   - Frontend
 ---

-I just wrapped up a new side project: a light novel review site for Japanese readers and serious enthusiasts.
-The entire thing-from initialization to deployment: took about 5 hours.
+I just wrapped up a new side project, a light novel review site for Japanese readers and serious enthusiasts.
+The entire thing, from initialization to deployment, took about 5 hours.
 Here's how modern tooling and smart architecture decisions made this possible.

 [Link to the project](https://ln.plr.moe)